Site Recovery Manager FAQ

 Is Site Recovery Manager compatible with stretched storage solutions?

 Yes.
-Site Recovery Manager 6.1 and newer versions support stretched storage solutions available by some of the major VMware storage partners.
+Site Recovery Manager supports stretched storage solutions available by some of the major VMware storage partners.
 For details, check their SRA documentation.

 Do I need a storage replication adapter to use a stretched storage solution with Site Recovery Manager?